 There’s no energy “wastin’ away” at Jimmy Buffett’s Margaritaville Café restaurant even though dozens of linear feet of retractable wall space and other doorways are invitingly open to the great Arizona outdoors.

-Although the openness was key to the location’s theme, Margaritaville officials did not want to sacrifice energy on its behalf, which would counter its overall corporate green mission.
+Although the open-air dining experience was key to the location’s theme, Margaritaville officials did not want to sacrifice energy on its behalf, which would counter its overall corporate green mission.

-Depending on the width and height, each open passageway’s interior is outfitted with either a Mark II, Maxair, or E-Zone air curtain that is activated with a magnetic door switch.
+Depending on the width and height, each open passageway’s interior is outfitted with either an Architectural model air curtain (a Low Profile 8 or High Performance 10) or a Commercial Low Profile 8 that is activated with a magnetic door switch.
 Each air curtain is made of either stainless steel or clear anodized aluminum, both which match the metal frames of the doorway.
 Wide doorways have two or three air curtains in tandem.
 Fidelity Mechanical Contracting, Mesa, Ariz., was the air curtain installer.

 Each air curtain has a three-speed fan switch to adjust the air stream velocity to various door heights and outdoor wind conditions.
 Restaurant managers use the low speed on most air curtains, which provides the latitude to increase velocity if needed.
 Volume, which is critical and dependent upon air nozzle design to completely fill the doorway with a continuous air stream, remains uniform throughout the operation.

 Margaritaville officials suspect the Glendale location’s use of open doorways and air curtains might serve as design criteria for future locations that also want to take advantage of local weather attributes.